-Exemptions from Tendering Description Genuine Monopoly Markets This category includes: a.
+Exemptions from Tendering Description Approved Consultancy Engagements (below the tender threshold only) If a specific consultancy engagement is approved through the current Consultancy Pre-Approval Form, then the engagement is automatically exempt from requiring multiple quotations.
+Business Technology Cyber Security Including computer system & server security, cyber security, or information communication technology security systems and services to protect Council's computer systems and networks from information disclosure, theft or damage to hardware, software or electronic data, as well as from the disruption or misdirection of the services they provide.
+Genuine Monopoly Markets This category includes: a.
 Statutory Compulsory Monopoly Schemes, including Work Cover and third party motor vehicle insurance; b.
-Other compulsory statutory bodies, including any, legislated service providers; c.
+Other compulsory statutory bodies, including any, legislated service providers; and c.
 Supply of goods, services or works that can only be provided from a monopoly supplier with no available alternatives.
-Use of exemption option 'c' above must be approved in writing by ELT and Strategic Procurement on a case by case basis.
+Use of exemption option 'c' above must be approved in writing by the Executive Leadership Team and a member of the Strategic Procurement Team on a case by case basis.

-2.3.2.5 Access to the Construction Supplier Register for Tenders
+2.3.2.6 Access to the Construction Supplier Register for Tenders